czythu/scCancer/README.md

 ### System Requirements

-R version: >= 3.5.0

 We have test scCancer2 on R 4.0.5 (Recommended), R 4.1.1 (Recommended) and R 4.2.0 (Workable in most samples)

 R tools need to be previously installed: https://cran.r-project.org/bin/windows/Rtools/

-To avoid the version conflicts of R packages, we highly recommend that you install a brand new R environment and switch it in anaconda or RStudio.
+To avoid the version conflicts of R packages, we recommend that you install a brand new R environment and switch it in anaconda or RStudio.

 ### Quick start of scCancer2